- INTERPOL Stockholm

 - Go beyond mere investigations, basing activities on public needs, swifter service and improved availability.

-Sweden’s National Bureau of Investigation (NBI) is part of the National Police Board.
-It is headquartered in the capital Stockholm and headed by the NBI Commissioner who reports directly to the National Police Commissioner.
-The NBI has five departments:
+Sweden’s Department of National Operations (NOA) is headed by the NOA Commissioner who reports directly to the National Police Commissioner.

-The NBI leads and coordinates Sweden’s fight against organized crime both at national and international level.
-The NBI is also responsible for coordinating police efforts during crisis situations and events of national concern.
+The NOA leads and coordinates Sweden’s fight against organized crime both at national and international level.
+The NOA is also responsible for coordinating police efforts during crisis situations and events of national concern.

 Operational 24 hours a day, the International Section is staffed by 55 men and women in charge of the exchange of operational information through INTERPOL, Europol and Schengen channels, in addition to the Nordic liaison officers’ network.